Finding a Top Financial Advisor Firm in San Mateo, California

 Private Portfolios Investment Philosophy

-Typically, Private Portfolios prefers to manage client assets with a long-term perspective in mind.
+Typically, Private Portfolios prefer to manage client assets with a long-term perspective in mind.
 That means the firm usually refrains from engaging in short-term trading practices, such as attempting to time the market.
 However, the firm will ultimately use each client’s risk tolerance, investment objectives, timeline until retirement and other individual preferences to inform its strategy and target asset allocation.

 When creating clients' portfolios, the firm invests in a combination of stock- and bond-centric mutual funds and exchange-traded funds (ETFs), as well as some individual equities.
 If the firm deems it necessary, Private Portfolios may consider cash holdings for certain client portfolios.
 If any of the following situations apply to you, the firm can work them into your investment plans: